KannonZenetism/the-red-archive/precedence-documentation-and-development-timeline.md

 Core metaphysical architecture formalized in two dissertations for University of Metaphysical Sciences:

-- **"All or Nothing"** (2018): Establishes foundational metaphysical poles, later codified as ⚫ Aion (Zero-potential) and ♾ Khaon (Infinite-potential).
+- **"All or Nothing"** (October 26, 2018): Establishes foundational metaphysical poles, later codified as ⚫ Aion (Zero-potential) and ♾ Khaon (Infinite-potential).
 Investigates nothingness and infinitude as boundary-points of Being.
 Provides mathematical groundwork for system cosmology.

-- **"Patterns of Creation"** (2019): Establishes mathematical and geometric groundwork for system cosmology, later codified as 🌳⇅ Biospiral and Spiral Calculus.
+- **"Patterns of Creation"** (January 3, 2019): Establishes mathematical and geometric groundwork for system cosmology, later codified as 🌳⇅ Biospiral and Spiral Calculus.
 Examines sacred geometry in noumenal and phenomenal domains, investigates golden ratio and spiral motion.

 These formal academic works provide timestamped record of core Zenetist architecture predating all documented mimetic claims by 6-7 years.